brutasse/graphite-api/docs/api.rst

 *Default: 1.0*

-Takes a floating point number between 0.0 and 1.0 Sets the alpha (transparency) value of filled areas when using an areaMode_
+Takes a floating point number between 0.0 and 1.0.

+Sets the alpha (transparency) value of filled areas when using an areaMode_.

 .. _param-areaMode: